peng-boya/peng-boya.github.io/_pages/about.md

   - Major Revision at Manufacturing and Service Operations Management
 - [Integrating Operations and Finance for Sustainable Development: Theory, Practice, and Opportunities](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5236382), with Yuxuan Zhang and Jing Wu
   - Major Revision at Production and Operations Management
-- [Cost Shocks and Production Reorganization: Evidence from India’s Goods and Services Tax Reform](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5830602), with Yuxuan Zhang and Jing Wu
+- [Cost Shocks and Production Reorganization: Evidence from India’s Goods and Services Tax Reform](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5830602), with Kashish Arora and Jing Wu
   - Under Review at Management Science